-(2) Whether a graduate of the degree program will be eligible to sit for the applicable licensure exam in California and other states.
+(A) Whether a graduate of the degree program will be eligible to sit for the applicable licensure exam in California and other states.

-(C) That a degree from an unaccredited institution is not recognized for some employment positions, including, but not necessarily limited to, positions with the State of California.
+(B) A degree program that is unaccredited or a degree from an unaccredited institution is not recognized for some employment positions, including, but not limited to, positions with the State of California.

-(D) That a student attending an unaccredited institution is not eligible for federal financial aid programs.
+(C) That a student enrolled in an unaccredited institution is not eligible for federal financial aid programs.

-(b) If the institution has a general student brochure, the institution shall provide that brochure to the prospective student prior to enrollment.
-In addition, if the institution has a 1 program-specific student brochure for the program in which the prospective student seeks to enroll, the institution shall provide 3 4 the program-specific student brochure to the prospective student 5 prior to enrollment.

-(c) An institution shall provide the school catalog to any person upon request.
+- (b) If the institution has a general student brochure, the institution shall provide that brochure to the prospective student prior to enrollment.
+In addition, if the institution has a program-specific student brochure for the program in which the prospective student seeks to enroll, the institution shall provide the program-specific student brochure to the prospective student prior to enrollment. - (c) An institution shall provide the school catalog to any person upon request.
 In addition, if the institution has student brochures, the institution shall disclose the requested brochures to any interested person upon request.